 The Problem of Noise

 Different people may respond differently to the same level of noise.
 But above certain levels, noise can affect everybody.
-It can lead to hearing loss and mental stress and irritation.
-It can also interfere with daily activities such as doing homework, watching television and talking on the telephone.
+It can lead to irritation, mental stress and hearing loss.
+It can also impact the quality of life and interfere with daily activities such as rest and sleep, doing homework, watching television and talking on the telephone.

 Similar to other major metropolitan cities, noise is an issue in Hong Kong.
-More than one million people (please see the "Spatial Distribution of Traffic Noise Problem in Hong Kong (Graphical version only)" for details) are affected by excess traffic noise alone, making it the biggest noise problem in the SAR.
-Poor planning in the past and cramped development have resulted in such thorny problems such as highways running just outside people's living rooms.
-The growth in the economy during the 1980s and 90s, which brought more construction and more traffic, has also contributed to the noise problem.
+About 900,000 people (please see the "Spatial Distribution of Traffic Noise Problem in Hong Kong (Graphical version only)" for details) are affected by excess traffic noise alone.
+Lack of proper planning in the past resulted in thorny problems such as cramped developments with highways running just outside people's living rooms.
+The surge in the economy during the 1980s and 90s, which brought more construction and more traffic, has also contributed to the noise problem.
 People are also exposed to different levels of pounding, roaring or shrill noises from construction work, ventilation systems, intruder alarm systems and their neighbours.

 Outlook for Noise Pollution

 The EPD has rung up many successes in its efforts to bring down noise levels.
 Most forms of environmental noise are under statutory control.
-The control covers construction activities, commercial and industrial activities and neighbourhood-type noise as well as requiring motor vehicles to meet specific noise emission standards for registration in Hong Kong.
-Through proactive participation in the planning and policy making processes and implementation of noise abatement measures, we have significantly, curbed growing of the number of people exposed to excess traffic noise even though the population has increased by one million and traffic volume has doubled since the late 1980s.
-However, traffic is continuing to grow and unless further restraints are placed on traffic noise, the population exposed to excessive noise could sharply rise by 2016.
+The control covers construction activities, commercial and industrial activities and neighbourhood-type noise as well as requiring motor vehicles to meet specific noise emission standards for first registration in Hong Kong.
+We estimated that about 1.1 million people were affected by excessive traffic noise in 2000, mainly due to the lack of proper noise planning decades ago.
+Through proactive participation in the planning and policy making processes and implementation of noise abatement measures, we have significantly reduced the number of people exposed to excess traffic noise by 250,000 even though the population has increased by 680,000, the road length by 200 kilometers and the number of vehicles by 190,000 in the subsequent 15 years.

 CONTROLLING NOISE POLLUTION

 However, construction noise remains a problem.
-The EPD is looking into the issue and is also working to encourage greater compliance among builders, who tend to treat fines for noise offences as a cost of doing business.
+The EPD is looking into the issue and is also working to encourage wider adoption of quieter construction methods and use of quieter and more environmentally friendly construction equipment among builders.

 Aircraft noise is controlled by the Civil Aviation Department, which monitors the noise and requires quieter practices such as noise abatement procedures during take-off.
 The problem of aircraft noise was greatly reduced when the airport moved from Kai Tak to Chek Lap Kok in 1998.
-The Kai Tak airport was surrounded by congested residential development and 380,000 people were affected by the noise.
-Only about 200 people are affected by noise from Chek Lap Kok.
+The Kai Tak airport was surrounded by congested residential development and 380,000 people were affected by the extremely high aircraft landing and take-off noise.
+In contrast, only about 200 people are affected by noise from aircrafts using Chek Lap Kok.

 Planning Against Noise